nms-scribe/cosmopoeia/idea.md

     [ ] Allow Branches --- current system
     [ ] Avoid Branches -- when the elevation is the same, pick only one in a reproducible manner [ ] Allow Branches on Flat Land -- allow branches if the elevation is the same and the flow_from elevation is very close to that elevation
+[ ] Culture/Nation expansionism: some of these still expand way to far with higher tile numbers.
 [ ] Add a spheremode option which causes points to be generated at higher spacing at higher latitudes and changes how distance and area are calculated where that's important.
     [ ] RasterBounds::pixels_to_coords and coords_to_pixels -- make sure these are calculated correctly for spheremode
     [ ] I may need to bring in my own delaunay algorithm.
 First, I wouldn't need to collect points into a geometry.
 But second, when I add sphere_mode, the changes to the distance formula might change.
 Third, I might be able to remove an array collection step in there, before generating voronoi.
 Not sure.